 This function is used when implementing an alternative distribution carrier using processes as distribution controllers.
-DHandle is retrived via the callback f_handshake_complete.
+DHandle is retrieved via the callback f_handshake_complete.
 More information can be found in the documentation of ERTS User's Guide # How to implement an Alternative Carrier for the Erlang Distribution # Distribution Module.

 '''

 erlang:dist_ctrl_get_data_notification(DHandle) -> ok

 Types:

-DHandle = dist handle()
+DHandle = dist_handle()

 '''